-In fact, many of the world’s leading scientists are scrambling to answer that question right now, and it’s likely CBD benefits & uses will continue to be discovered for a long, long time.
+In fact, many of the world’s users are trying to answer that question right now, and it’s likely CBD benefits and its uses will continue to be discovered for a long, long time.

 But what CBD benefits do we know of right now?